Actress Teresa Palmer Welcomes Her Third Baby, Poet Lake

-Australian actress Teresa Palmer and her husband Mark Webber are now the parents of three children.
+Australian actress Teresa Palmer and her husband, Mark Webber, are now the parents of three children.
 They welcomed the newest addition to their family on Friday, a baby girl.
-The child’s name is Poet Lake Palmer and her parents couldn’t be more excited for her arrival.
+The child’s name is Poet Lake Palmer, and her parents couldn’t be more excited for her arrival.
 Palmer took to social media on Saturday to announce her happy news with fans, according to E!
 News.

 Palmer announced that she and her husband were expecting a baby back in October.
 Shortly after the exciting announcement, she posted a photo of herself on Instagram posing on the beach at sunset while cradling her already pronounced baby bump.